epic-kitchens/epic-kitchens-download-scripts/README.md

 ## Download only certain data types

-We provide videos, RGB/optical flow frames, GoPro's metadata (for the extension only) and object detection frames (for EPIC Kitchens 55's videos only).
+We provide videos, RGB/optical flow frames, GoPro's metadata (for the extension only) and object detection frames (for EPIC KITCHENS-55's videos only).
 You can also download the consent form templates.

 If you want to download only one (or a subset) of the above, you can do so with the following self-explanatory arguments: